artpaiva/animata/README.md

 # Animata
 **Infinilha.css**

-Simple and clean animations that last forever
+Simple and clean animations that last forever.